Introduction

 Key Cost Factors

-- Permits and Fees: Building permits and inspections add to the expense.
+- Permits and Inspections: Depending on the project, obtaining necessary permits and undergoing inspections can add to the overall cost and timeline.

 Tips for Hiring

-- Detailed Contracts: Ensure all agreements are clearly outlined in a written contract, including scope of work, payment terms, and timelines.
+- Detailed Contracts: Ensure all agreements are in writing, explicitly detailing the scope of work, materials to be used, payment schedules, timelines, and a clear change order process.